cosinekitty/sapphire/Elastika.md

 There is a pair of left/right audio input jacks, and a pair of left/right audio output jacks.

-The model includes a network of balls and springs connected in a hexagonal grid pattern.

 ### Physics model

+Understanding the inner workings of the simulation is helpful for intuitively tuning Elastika's many control inputs.

+The physics model includes a network of balls and springs connected in a hexagonal grid pattern.

 There are three kinds of components in the Elastika physics model:

-* Anchor: A point in space that stays locked in one location.
+* **Anchor**: A point in space that stays locked in one location.
-  Anchors do not respond to any simuluated forces acting on them.
+  Anchors do not respond to any forces acting on them.
   However, two of the anchors are used for injecting input audio into the model.
   These anchors are moved back and forth in response to input voltages.
-* Ball: A mobile point mass.
+* **Ball**: A mobile point mass.
 A ball has a positive finite mass, an electric charge, a 3D position vector, and a 3D velocity vector.
 A designated pair of balls determines audio output.
 The stereo output is based on the physical movement of these two output balls.
-* Spring: An elastic rod that connects one ball with another, or one anchor with one ball.
+* **Spring**: An elastic rod that connects one ball with another, or one anchor with one ball.
   The springs have two parameters that control their behavior: stiffness and span.
   The stiffness parameter adjusts how much force it takes per unit change in the length of the spring.
 Span is the rest length at which the spring exerts zero net force.